aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 ![workflow2](/images/juniper/juniper_apstra_1/build_template_workflow)

 Finally, once a template is ready, you can create a blueprint for your data center.
 The blueprint is built from the template itself, and takes in various resources to start mapping out actual tangible and deployable network elements.
-These are various resources like Autonomous System numbers, IPs pools, interface maps and so on.
+These are things like Autonomous System numbers, IPs pools, interface maps and so on.

 ![workflow3](/images/juniper/juniper_apstra_1/blueprint_workflow)

-## Agents

-One of the core constructs in Apstra is the 'Device Agent' - this is how the inventory is built and maintained within Apstra.
-Agents can be both on-box (the agent is installed on the network device itself) and off-box (the agent is installed as a container within Apstra and it talks to the network device via ssh/api), depending on what the network device supports.

-## Resources
-## Design
-## Blueprint
-## Staging a DC
-## Deploying a DC
 ## References

 1. [IBN for Dummies](https://www.juniper.net/content/dam/www/assets/ebooks/us/en/intent-based-networking-for-dummies.pdf) by Jeff Doyle.
-2.